 1. How it Works

-The program helps mothers, fathers, and guardians with child support.
-People who receive child support can get help collecting it.
+The Office of Child Support Services (OCSS) makes children the priority through helping mothers, fathers and guardians in opening and maintaining child support cases.
 People who pay child support can get help finding a job and managing their child support debt.
 Other services are also available.

 - You don’t have to be a citizen to get this service, and you won’t be asked about your immigration status.

-- This program doesn’t help with custody or visitation but it can guide you to services that do, such as mediation.
+- This service doesn’t help with custody or visitation but it can guide you to services that do, such as mediation.

 - A child can get child support until age 21 even if the other parent isn’t involved in the child’s life.